 Taking alcohol and heroin together can result in serious adverse reactions, due to the additive effects of both central nervous system depressants.
 Some potentially dangerous effects of mixing heroin with alcohol include:

 - loss of consciousness

 - impaired coordination

 - slowed or irregular heart rate

-But alcohol doesn’t just intensify the effects of heroin.
-It does both ways.
+But alcohol doesn’t just intensify the effects of heroin: heroin works to intensify alcohol effects, too.
 Alcohol also becomes more dangerous when mixed with heroin, becoming a stronger sedative.
 Drinking and using heroin can cause trouble concentrating and difficulty with coordination.
 This makes it more likely you’ll be involved with an accident or injure yourself.